kivy/kivy/doc/sources/tutorials/pong.rst

 so simple, we don't even really need to have the player widgets handle the events themselves.
-We'll just implement the ``on_touch_move`` function for the ``PongGame`` class and have it set the position of the left or right player based on whether the touch occured on the left or right side of the screen.
+We'll just implement the ``on_touch_move`` function for the ``PongGame`` class and have it set the position of the left or right player based on whether the touch occurred on the left or right side of the screen.

 Check the ``on_touch_move`` handler::